 Trying to decide between Hilo and Kona?
 You’re not alone.
 These two towns on the Big Island of Hawaiʻi each offer a completely different vibe, climate, and lifestyle (not to mention the budget required).
 Whether you’re moving here full-time, buying a second home, or just wondering about island life, understanding the pros and cons of Hilo vs. Kona is important if you’re interested in moving to The Big Island.

 I’ve lived on both Oʻahu and the Big Island, and I’ve spent time on every major island—including Maui and Kauaʻi—so I get the questions people have when trying to figure out where to live.
+For many, the choice comes down to Hilo or Kona, as these are the two main regions people compare when considering a move or visit.
+Kona and Hilo each offer distinct experiences in terms of weather, lifestyle, and attractions.
+The Big Island itself is larger than all the Hawaiian Islands combined, and it takes hours to drive across the entire island.
 Let’s break it all down: the weather, the cost of living, job opportunities, local culture, and even the pace of life.
 Hilo and Kona might only be a couple of hours apart by car, but they’re worlds apart in so many ways.

 Weather: Sunny Kona vs. Rainy Hilo